 From the 1880s, the Parlour was used as a sitting room and you can still see the original William Morris wallpaper as well as paintings by Turner, Ruskin and Burne-Jones.

 The library, drawing room and dining room have beautiful plasterwork decoration by Pietro Lafranchini.
-In the drawing room, look out for the three-dimensional floral garlands, vegetation and shells.
+In the drawing room, relax on the sofas and look out for the three-dimensional floral garlands, vegetation and shells.

 As you move from the ground floor to the first, stop and admire the Swiss ‘dragon sleigh’ dating back to the 1600s and John Wooten’s Dancing Dogs painted in 1759.